-Solution architect vs software architect
+Solution architect vs. Technical architect

 What projects require a solution architect

 Of course, you don’t need to design and implement a solution architecture on all software development projects.
-For instance, if you want to create a simple one-page website, a coding team together with a project manager will be able to do this without additional guidance from a solution architect’s side.
+For instance, if you want to create a simple one-page website, a coding team and a project manager will be able to do this without additional guidance from a solution architect’s side.
 But to sort things out, let’s take a look at the types of projects that usually require the involvement of these specialists:

-- A high level of complexity: if a system you are to develop will have advanced functionality, you need high-level management of the development process
+- A high level of complexity: if a system you are to develop will have advanced functionality, you need high-level management of the development process.

 - Many risks are involved: if you know that there are many constraints and uncertainties related to a project, consider engaging a solution architect to avoid failure.